jcolag/entropy-arbitrage/2021-07-26-armistice.md

 ## Next

 If you (for whatever reason) follow the [**Entropy Arbitrage**](https://github.com/jcolag/entropy-arbitrage) *post* repository, you know that I have written a third plugin for the blog, `cite` for quote citations (to get rid of the bogus headings), and I'll need to check that and the added styles in.
 That also requires a change in the script that generates my [Twitter roundup posts](/blog/tag/linkdump).
-Unlike the pull quotes and small images, I won't bother to revise old posts to use the new plugin, unless I can convince something like [`sed`](https://en.wikipedia.org/wiki/Sed) to do it for me.
+Unlike the pull quotes and small images, I won't bother to revise old posts to use the new plugin, unless I can convince something like {% wiki Sed|`sed`|en %} to do it for me.

 Otherwise, I feel like I've been saying this for months, but this week, I should be able to figure out how to complete the activation process on **Doritís Onomáton**.
 Once that's done, I can deploy **Fýlakas Onomáton** to `onamaton.club`, run some final tests with the API key, and start the ordeal of putting the app into the Android and iOS stores.